 During the reconstruction of the building, nearly 125 truckloads were excavated.
 It upgraded the sewage system, fire suppression system and ventilation, and installed internet access.
 Kozytskyi said that all renovations are in compliance with state building standards and safety, accessibility, as well as accessibility.

 The funding for the innovative perinatal centre within the shelter came in many forms.
 The Kozytsky Charity Foundation held an auction and raised over $51,000.
-Amdos Management and Vodafone Ukraine also donated, as did the regional and the perinatal centre itself.
+Amdos Management and Vodafone Ukraine also donated, as did the regional budget and the perinatal centre itself.
 Over $400,000 was needed to reconstruct the underground shelter.

 Kherson’s underground children’s corners and libraries